How Streaming Changed The Film Industry

 Studios to Streaming

 For most of Hollywood’s history, the business model was relatively straightforward.
-Studios would back a handful of major releases, spend heavily on marketing, and hope audiences turned up on opening weekend.
+Studios would back a handful of major releases, spend heavily on marketing, in the hope audiences turned up on opening weekend.
+However, streaming platforms march to the beat of a different drum.

 Geography Doesn’t Matter